yyBasiony/calculator/README.md

  ######## Padding
+           padding: EdgeInsets.all(16.0),

-  -  Adds spacing around the elements, especially around buttons and text.
+           Adds spacing around the elements, especially around buttons and text.

 ######### Column